Certificate of International Immersion

 Students who wish to provide additional evidence of international immersion that does not fall into the above categories (e.g., an original art work, a photo essay, a digital humanities presentation, etc.) are welcome to include such materials in their presentation to the International Education Committee if they are selected as a finalist for the certificate.

-Presentation format: no more than 10 minutes with 5 minutes of questions by the International Education Committee.
+Presentation format: No more than 10 minutes with 5 minutes of questions by the International Education Committee.
 A computer, projector and screen will be provided.
-Please contact the Study Abroad Advisor if other technology is required.
+Please contact Cindy Irby in the Center for International Education if other technology is required.